 Each assistance group charged for a utility expense is entitled a utility allowance. assistance groups that are not directly billed by a utility company but are billed separately when costs are shared or are owed to a landlord are entitled to a utility allowance.
 County agencies shall not prorate utility allowances.

-(1) Standard utility allowance: deduction for the households that incur heating and or cooling costs.
+(1) Standard utility allowance: deduction for the assistance groups that incur heating and or cooling costs.
 The standard utility allowance includes the costs of heating fuel, electricity, cooling costs, water, sewer, trash collection and telephone service.

 Assistance groups entitled to the use of the standard utility allowance include: